owid/importers/bp_statreview/README.md

 source venv/activate/bin
 export PYTHONPATH=${PWD}
 ```
-1. From the same root folder, download the new data:
+1. From the same root folder, download the new data, by running:
 ```
 python bp_statreview/download.py
 ```
 If anything fails, you may have to manually edit some of the variables defined in `__init__.py` (maybe the download
 links to the new BP files have changed).
 2. Ensure all variables can be read and cleaned from the new files.
+It is advisable to open the old and new `.xlsx` data files and visually inspect them to detect any changes.
+Manually update the names of some variables in `variables_to_clean.json` that have a hardcoded year in the name (e.g.
+"Oil - Crude prices since 1861 (2021 $)").
+Then run:
 ```
 python bp_statreview/clean.py
 ```